dcorboy/Harmony-Explorer/README.md

 ## Installation

-MIDI is supported by [MIDI.js](https://github.com/mudcube/MIDI.js) submodule.
+MIDI is supported by the [MIDI.js](https://github.com/mudcube/MIDI.js) submodule.

-Soundfonts supported by [midi-js-soundfonts](https://github.com/gleitz/midi-js-soundfonts) submodule.
+Soundfonts are supported by the [midi-js-soundfonts](https://github.com/gleitz/midi-js-soundfonts) submodule.

 To properly install these submodules, on version 1.6.5 of Git and later, you can simply use: